oscarlr-TRs/EH-expansion-evaluator/README.md

     21	Total Reads
 ```
 ## Output
 The output is a tab delimited file.
-It contains 10 columns, the first 9 columsn from input and 10th column with the model's prediction of whether the expansion is true or false:
+It contains 10 columns, the first 9 columns from the input and 10th column with the model's prediction of whether the expansion is true or false:
 ```
      1	chrom
      2	start